Free Software on the Surface, Behind the Screen and in a Cultural Kaleidoscope: X-Devian.

 X-Devian intentionally misreads Apple’s ”X” as a symbol for the undefined and potential, an essential figure for the development of free software – instead of reading it as an exact character for the description of Apple’s operating system.
 The work takes Apple at face value and utilizes the X’s ambivalence with subversive cleverness.
 The system’s identity is disturbed and transformed to a schizophrenic matrix.
 The appropriation reconceptualizes the closed system that the product Mac OS X represents in relation to a radical open network.
 It cancels the unity-character and limitation of the product by establishing connections to spheres of meaning beyond the system – for example to free software, to Technologies To The People® and to the art institution by force of being exhibited there.

 Andujar’s use of appropriation is furthermore relevant in that the work thematizes the very meaning of intellectual property and copyrights – not only in relation to the software but to language and codes on a higher, societal level.
 A classic hacker motto is ”information wants to be free” (by the way, a motto that harmonizes with the slogan of Technologies To The People®’).
 The freedom of information thus relates not only to programming communitites, but to the information society generally – which is a basic point in X-Devian.
 For, by appropriating Apple’s campaign, rather than its product, the work’s first part focuses not on software as information, but on information about software, i.e. its visual and linguistic representation and the software-cultural concepts, mythologies and politics it is based on and generates.
 As representation the campagn is meant not only to stimulate a desire to buy a product, but also to introduce a specific user, a specific use and a specific culture which you are meant to identify with, in case you buy it.
-When Apple’s campaign talks about ”improving the most advanced operating system” that is ”built up around you to make your life even easier” it is defining extremely ordinary conceptions of software in regard to a specific product, a commercial brand and a proprietary software culture.
+When Apple’s campaign talks about ”improving the most advanced operating system” that is ”built up around you to make your life even easier” it is defining some extremely ordinary conceptions of software in regard to a specific product, a commercial brand and a proprietary software culture.
 Neither Apple nor other proprietary software firms, however, have the property rights to use such concepts and define what they mean.12 Free software can just as well be the reference for these concepts, and the meaning would then be totally different both in relation to the ”product” and the culture.
 When Andujar appropriates Apple’s campaign, it’s to show the importance of conceptualizing the representation of software in relation to the principles of freedom that underlie free software itself.
 Just like software itself, information about software must be distributed and developed beyond any form of intellectual ownership by way of an open and shared process of hacks.
 By hacking the representation of software – in the sense of setting it free – X-Devian displays free software as fundamentally different, partly as a differently distributed form of discourse than the centralized form that the proprietary software industry uses, partly as a different social and autonomous cultural context for conceiving of ”the most advanced operating system”.

 In the free software community, as indicated above, the representation is considered secondary, if not actually irrelevant.
 Part of the community’s identity has been to distance itself markedly from the spectacular and speculative representation of software that characterizes the proprietary software industry.
 The Free Software Foundation’s and Linux’s homepages are symptomatic in this respect: they include no pictures (except the minimal reproduction of their respective logos) or other aesthetic elements, but consist purely of text.
 Though this distance-taking has profiled the free software’s ”otherness”, it also seems to have limited the integration and possibilities of free software in a wider software-cultural context.13 For in this context, free software is to a large extent a consciousness-phenomenon, not just software.
 Therefore, free software is not just about using a different program, but is about creating other stories, pictures and abstract ideas of software and other interfaces.
 For it is not by way of a concrete installation of the operating system on a personal computer that the understanding of the use of free software begins, but rather in the abstract cultural meanings that the various interfaces in the ”shop”, in the media and on the net generate.
 And it is these interfaces that X-Devian hacks in order to create what you might call an artistic interface to free software.
 Though it is ironic both in regard to Apple and free software, it is still a serious attempt to represent and conceptualize free software as more than just data.
 It uses art’s freedom to create ideas of free software which are based on and deal with human experience, imagination and play.
 And by including this field – art’s field – the work points towards new symbolic, imaginary, and conceptual horizons for the development of free software.